 - Broken Link in Release Notes: User

-reported a broken link in the release notes which was supposed to lead to a template in question.
-The URL specified washttps://github.com/langchain-ai/langchain/tree/master/templates/rag-chroma-dense-retrieval
+@arborealdaniel_81024reported a broken link in the release notes which was supposed to lead to a template in question.
+The URL specified washttps://github.com/langchain-ai/langchain/tree/master/templates/rag-chroma-dense-retrieval.
+The user has flagged this for attention so it can be fixed.

 DiscoResearch Discord Summary